uliw/esbmtk/README.md

     source and reservoir connection can be created implicitly.

 -   Feb.
 28<sup>th</sup>, added a VirtualReservoir class.
-This class allows the definition of reservoirs which depend on the execution of a user-defined function.
+This class allows the definition of reservoirs that depend on the execution of a user-defined function.
 See the class documentation for details.

     Display precision can now be set independently for each Reservoir,